-8.1 Detector commissioning
+8.2 Detector commissioning

-Detector commissioning is responsible for bringing the instruments at the observatories to target sensitivity for each LIGO observing run, and ultimately to the design sensitivity.
+Detector commissioning brings the instruments at the observatories to target sensitivity during each LIGO observing run, and ultimately to the design sensitivity.
 This effort is matrixed across the four Laboratory sites.

-8.2 LIGO Detector Developments
+8.3 LIGO Detector Developments

-The LIGO Developments Program implements near-term detector improvements required to enable the instruments to achieve their full design potential, both in sensitivity and reliability.
+The LIGO Detector Developments Program implements near-term detector improvements required to enable the instruments to achieve their full design potential, both in sensitivity and reliability.
 As R&D projects move beyond proof-of-concept and prototyping, their full-scale implementation at the observatories is carried out under this activity as a 'projectized' effort.